Static code analyzer issues no warnings (false-negative results)

 Let's look into these reasons in a little more detail.
 Interested to learn how static code analyzers work in general?
 Be sure to check out the article: "Technologies used in the PVS-Studio code analyzer for finding bugs and potential vulnerabilities".

-Let's say technical requirement said that a specific value had to be calculated by the formula "cos(x) / 2".
+Let's say a technical requirement said that a specific value had to be calculated by the formula "cos(x) / 2".
 When implementing algorithms, the developer mistyped and wrote sin instead of cos in the program code:

 y = sin(x) / 2;